stefano-gajon-cko/Checkout.HeartBeat/README.md

 ## Usage

-To create a Health Monitor Runner you have two options

 __Configuration__

+To configure an Health Monitor Runner you have two options

 Option 1 - Programmatic: